IncompleteCircle/Cyclistic/README.md

 ------------

 #### Abstract
 This project is aimed at illustrating the usage of data analytics and the data analysis cycle through a business case study, provided by Coursera-Google’s data analytics professional certification course’s capstone project.
-The capstone is focused on developing an ad hoc descriptive analysis for a fictional company, Cyclistic, however the analysis is based on real-world time series data provided by Divvy bike-sharing services in Chicago, Illinois.
+The capstone is focused on developing an ad hoc descriptive analysis for a fictional company, Cyclistic, however the analysis is based on real world time series data provided by Divvy bike-sharing services in Chicago, Illinois.

 ------------
-**Language:** R <br/>
+**Language:** R
 **Packages:**
 - devtools
 - tidyr